mapage1714/blockchain-developer-bootcamp-final-project/README.md

-_Note: This file is just a first brainstorming, nothing is set in stone and I will keep adding ideas and updating this file as the bootcamp advances._
+_Note: This file is just a first brainstorming, nothing is set in stone and I will keep adding ideas and updating this file as the bootcamp advances and I receive feedback from instructors and other students._